YottaDB/YDBDoc/ProgGuide/opdebug.rst

 This RECALLs the line number two (2).

-If the RE[CALL] command includes a text parameter, YottaDB displays the most recent command matching the text after the RE[CALL] command.
+If the REC[ALL] command includes a text parameter, YottaDB displays the most recent command matching the text after the REC[ALL] command.

 Example: